 One of our main goals as an organization is to help preserve the traditions of commercial and recreational fishermen.
 Since the 1700s Long Island’s history has centered on the bays, rivers, oceans and estuaries.
 Baymen have harvested clams, oysters, eels and killies for their living.
 They have built garveys and duck boats, bay houses on the marshlands, and traps, nets, and other necessary tools.
 In the last 50 years the surrounding waters have changed greatly.
 There are fewer commercial baymen and fishermen today.
 Yet there is a powerful history being carried on.

-Through festivals, school programs, documentaries like “Baymen” and publications such as On The Bay, we hope to raise the awareness of the dangers commercial fishermen and baymen face on the water.
+Through festivals, school programs, documentaries like “Baymen” and “From A World Within A World: Bay Houses of Long Island, and publications such as On The Bay, we hope to raise the awareness of the dangers commercial fishermen and baymen face on the water.
 Government regulations and pollution have taken their toll on today’s generation of fishermen.
 Where there once was 200 baymen, today there are a few dozen.
 Long Island Traditions works with advisory committees on the South Shore and the Peconic Estuaries, helping to ensure the continued presence and survival of commercial fishermen.

-Long Island Traditions sponsors “Boating with the Baymen” an annual boat tour with local baymen and other maritime tradition bearers ...Read More
+Long Island Traditions sponsors “Boating with the Baymen” a boat tour with local baymen and other maritime tradition bearers.
+This ...Read More

 For information on our upcoming Bay House Tours, visit our Events page.
 Since 1992, Long Island Traditions has sponsored a ...Read More